M&A and Shareholder Arbitrations

 Purchase price multipliers – when damages soar

 Purchase price multiples have a special status in M&A disputes.
-If, for example, the damage relates to the normalised earnings before interest and taxes (EBIT) or earnings before interest, taxes, depreciation and amortisation (EBITDA), which would be the basis for the purchase price derived by a EBIT/EBITDA-multiplier, then the question arises whether the damage is to be compensated only once or several times (equal to the EBIT/EBITDA-multiplier).
+If, for example, the damage relates to the normalised earnings before interest and taxes (EBIT) or earnings before interest, taxes, depreciation and amortisation (EBITDA), which would be the basis for the purchase price derived by a EBIT/EBITDA multiplier, then the question arises whether the damage is to be compensated only once or several times (equal to the EBIT/EBITDA multiplier).
 This is an interesting question, and not only from a financial perspective.
 A remarkable leverage effect for the buyer can be noted if the data is able to support the reimbursement of damages based on a multiplier.
 Even relatively minor EBIT/EBITDA adjustments might suddenly be followed by large compensations.
-Therefore, each identified potential adjustment needs to be analysed and assessed as to whether it affects the long-term profitability of the business, and thus should be included in such multiplier analysis.
+Therefore, each identified potential adjustment needs to be analysed and assessed as to whether it affects the long-term profitability of the business, and thus should be included in a multiplier analysis.
 Alternatively, it may comprise a one-off effect (e.g., for only one specific period).
-While an ongoing reduction in profitability or lowered growth assessment usually affects such multiplier calculation, a unique failure of a balance sheet treatment might most often not.
-In general, it can be concluded that a recurring financial impact (e.g., recurring customers that were lost but have still been included in the business plan) might be claimed several times, while one-time effects like a neglected non-recurring provision should be claimed only once.
+Although an ongoing reduction in profitability or lowered growth assessment usually affects a multiplier calculation, a unique failure of a balance sheet treatment might most often not.
+In general, it can be concluded that a recurring financial impact (e.g., recurring customers that were lost but have still been included in the business plan) might be claimed several times, while one-time effects, such as a neglected non-recurring provision, should be claimed only once.

-There are a number of different types of cases in which evidence of the valuation of shares is disputed.
-For example, the termination of shareholder agreements, compulsory ‘squeeze-outs’ of minority shareholders, going private transactions, takeover bids by insiders, related party transactions and corporate restructurings where shareholders have dissent right, often end in contentious proceedings about the correct valuation of a certain company or a certain stake in this company.
+There are a number of different types of cases in which evidence of the valuation of shares is disputed; for example, the termination of shareholder agreements, compulsory ‘squeeze-outs’ of minority shareholders, going private transactions, takeover bids by insiders, related party transactions and corporate restructurings in which shareholders have dissent right, often end in contentious proceedings about the correct valuation of a certain company or a certain stake in this company.
 Often, shareholders are compensated with reference to market value or fair (market) value.
 What may sound like a straightforward task turns out to be highly controversial in practice.

-Finally, the price actually paid might be different to the market value and the fair value because of negotiation skills, time pressure, liquidity needs, etc. It is for good reasons that there is a famous quote from the star investor Warren Buffett that reads: ‘Price is what you pay; value is what you get.’
+Finally, the price actually paid might be different from the market value and the fair value because of negotiation skills, time pressure, liquidity needs, among other things.
+It is for good reasons that there is a famous quote from the star investor Warren Buffett that reads: ‘Price is what you pay; value is what you get.’

-Thus, to increase transparency, arbitrators and experts need to analyse and determine what the basis for the potential compensation is and if and how it has to be adjusted to represent the correct valuation perspective.
+Thus, to increase transparency, arbitrators and experts need to analyse and determine the basis for the potential compensation, and if and how it has to be adjusted to represent the correct valuation perspective.

 The possible methods can be categorised into three overall approaches: